Ssimpxx09/Flask-k8s/README.md

 Scenario: Simulate high traffic to trigger scaling.
  * Baseline: Ensure only 2 replicas are running.
- * Load Generation: Start a temporary container to generate infinite requests (simulating high CPU load). kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while true; do wget -q -O- http://flask-service; done"
+ * Load Generation: Start a temporary container to generate infinite requests (simulating high CPU load). kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while true; do wget -q -O- http://flask-service:5000; done"

  * Observation: Watch the HPA status. kubectl get hpa -w

-   * Result: You will see the TARGETS percentage spike above 70% (e.g., 150%/70%).
+   * Expected Result (Production / Unrestricted Network): The TARGETS percentage exceeds 70% and replicas scale from 2 up to 5.In the local Minikube environment, this could not be demonstrated due to Metrics Server image pull restrictions.
    * Scaling: Run kubectl get deployment flask-app.
 The replica count will increase from 2 to a maximum of 5 as defined in the HPA spec.